RobertBernstein/OdysseyRegistration/README.md

 ## TODO

-> [!tip]
-> TODO: rolled back to EF 4.4 to make sure everything worked.
+1. [ ] Rolled back to EF 4.4 to make sure everything worked.
 See if the code works as-is with EF 6.x.

-> [!tip]
-> TODO: Create Elmah test DB
+1. [ ] Create Elmah test DB
+1. [ ] Determine what all the projects in this solution are for.
+1. [ ] Upgrade the Odyssey.Database project to SQL Server 2022.

 ## 08/04/2024